 3. Skip the florist and buy bulk flowers from Costco or Sam’s Club.

-Get over 100 stems or 10 bouquets of a variety of flowers and fillers for under $100 from Costco.com.
+Get over 100 stems or 10 bouquets of a variety of flowers and fillers for under $100 with Costco flowers.
 Sam’s Club even has pre-arranged wedding flower packages you can buy starting at $224 (with free delivery) and includes boutonnieres and corsages.